usnistgov/WIPP/data/Thresholding/README.md

 Configure the task as follow:
 - Task name: ostu
-- Image Collection: start typing "thresholding-small-dataset" and select this collection in the list
+- Image Collection: start typing "thresholding-small-dataset" and select this collection from the list
 - Threshold Type: select "Otsu"

 Click on "Add task"

 ![](screenshots/configure-task.png)